YtvwlD/hyde-gopher/README.md

  * links in pages are not rendered as links
  * images are only linked if you use a macro to render them
  * just HTML files, binaries and folders are considered
- * the layout folder is expected to exist, you can use the provided one

 ## Gotchas